Symmetric Triangle Quadrature Rules for Arbitrary Functions: Approach 2: Quadrilateral Subdomains

 \section{Approach 2: Quadrilateral Subdomains}

 For polynomials, symmetric quadrature rules have been computed for high degrees.
-This is facilitated by the equation reduction employed by exploiting invariance, as mentioned in Section~\ref{sec:polynomials}.
+This is facilitated by the equation reduction achieved by exploiting invariance, as mentioned in Section~\ref{sec:polynomials}.
 Nonetheless, for higher degrees, the number of possible solutions increases~\cite{papanicolopulos_2015,papanicolopulos_2015_anc}.
 Additionally, for higher degrees, the optimal number of points is less straightforward.

-For arbitrary function sequences, which are the focus of this paper, a systematic reduction in the number of equations is unavailable, the solution of Equation~\eqref{eq:opt_bary} is more susceptible to nonzero local minima, and knowledge of the optimal number of points is unavailable.
+For arbitrary function sequences, which are the focus of this paper, a systematic reduction in the number of equations is unavailable, the solution to Equation~\eqref{eq:opt_bary} is more susceptible to nonzero local minima, and knowledge of the optimal number of points is unavailable.
 Therefore, for large amounts of functions, we employ $\npoints'$-point one-dimensional rules that integrate the one-dimensional function sequences described in Section~\ref{sec:singularity_1d}.
-Because the rules are one-dimensional, $\nfunc=2\npoints'=\nmono+\nsing$.
+Because the rules are one-dimensional, $\nfunc=2\npoints'=\nmono+\nsing$, where $\npoints'$ denotes the number of points in one dimension.

 To achieve symmetric quadrature rules, we do the following: \begin{enumerate} \item Compute one-dimensional rules $\xi_i$, $w_i'$, for $i=1,\hdots,\npoints'$ on the unit interval $\xi\in[0,\,1]$ using the continuation approach presented in Reference~\cite{ma_1996}. \item Take the outer product of the one-dimensional rules to obtain rules for the unit square $(\xi,\eta)\in[0,\,1]\times[0,\,1]$, such that $(\xi_i,\eta_j)=(\xi_i,\xi_j)$ and $w_{ij}'=w_i' w_j'$. \item Using the vertices, edge midpoints, and centroid, subdivide the triangle into 3 quadrilaterals: $(A,D,O,F)$, $(B,E,O,D)$, and $(C,F,O,E)$, where $O$ denotes the centroid. \item Bilinearly transform the unit square to each quadrilateral: